-Ex parte opposition proceedings are not provided for the BES islands.
-After registration, the cancellation on both relative and absolute grounds of a trademark may be demanded in proceedings on the merits before the Court of First Instance.
-In these proceedings it is possible to request for an injunction and/or damages.
+Ex parte opposition proceedings are not provided in Sint Maarten.
+After registration, the cancellation of a trademark on both relative and absolute grounds may be demanded in proceedings on the merits before the Court of First Instance.
+In these proceedings you can also ask for an injunction and/or damages.